Kiemen-Lab/CODAvision/README.md

- # ANACODA
+ # CODAvision

-ANACODA is an open-source Python package designed for microanatomical tissue labeling.
+CODAvision is an open-source Python package designed for microanatomical tissue labeling.
 It facilitates deep learning-based semantic segmentation of Whole Slide Images (WSI) through a user-friendly interface.

 ## Quick Install